Stanford Research Development Office

 The NSF Regional Innovation Engines (NSF Engines) initiative was launched by the new NSF Directorate for Technology, Innovation and Partnerships (TIP) to expand the United States' innovation capacity by leveraging the resources, creativity, and ingenuity that exist across all geographic regions of the country.

-NSF Engines is a new type of opportunity in that it has broader scope, greater translational opportunities, award size, and duration.
-NSF is heavily promoting it through webinars, roadshows, breakouts to help potential applicants form collaborations, office hours, and Q&A sessions, among other forms of support; further details are available in the Upcoming NSF Engines Outreach section.
+NSF Engines is a unique type of opportunity in that it has broader scope, greater translational opportunities, award size, and duration.

 The NSF Engines program catalyzes and fosters innovation ecosystems across the U.S. to: